 This course is approved by the Kansas Board of Regents for guaranteed transfer among all Kansas Regents public postsecondary institutions.
 Additional courses may also be eligible for transfer.
 Please visit a JCCC counselor or the JCCC Registrar's office, and the Transfer Kansas portal to learn more.

 The Early Childhood Education associate of science degree program is for those students who currently are employed or aspire to work in early childhood care and education programs.
-Completion of JCCC's associate of science degree program provides students the credentials to advance in quality early childhood care and education settings.
-Credits may transfer to many Kansas universities.
+Completion of JCCC's associate of science degree program provides students the credential to advance in quality early childhood care and education settings.
 Excellent practical education opportunities are available to students in the program.

 (Major Code 2100; State CIP Code 24.0101)

 Important: Students graduating with an associate of science degree must complete an approved cultural diversity course.
 Some of the approved courses are able to meet both the cultural diversity requirement and a general education requirement.
 A list of approved cultural diversity courses can be found in the list of AS general education electives.